 Tips

-- Dry cookie dough.
-If you find that the dough is too hard to combine add an extra splash of milk.
+- Dry cookie dough - If the dough is too hard to combine, add a splash of milk.

-- Make a double batch, and freeze the extras!
-This recipe isn’t huge – it yields about a 8-9 small cookies – so feel free to double it if you’re serving a crowd.
-Store any leftover cookies in the fridge for up to a week or in the freezer for a few months!
+- Make a double batch - This recipe yields about 8-9 small cookies, so feel free to double it for a crowd.
+Store leftovers in the fridge for up to a week or freeze for a few months!

 🧑🍳 Make Next: Peanut Butter Balls